 Professional Experience

-Carol started her career working in Fairfax County social services providing services to at risk elderly and incapacitated adults.
+Carol (she/her/hers) has over 20 years providing clinical social work and therapy services in both the public and private sectors of the Northern Virginia area.
+She started her career in Fairfax County Social Services working with at-risk elderly and incapacitated adults.
 She then worked for many years in community mental health at Prince William County Community Services Board (CSB) providing outpatient clinical services to seriously mentally ill and dually diagnosed adults.
 Services included intakes, diagnostic assessments and treatment planning; court ordered mental health evaluations; individual, group and family therapy; active case management services; risk assessment, crisis intervention and DBHDS Certified Preadmission hospital screenings.
+While at PWC CSB, she was a member of the Critical Incident Stress Management Team and as such was trained to provide psychological first aid, served as a member of the “Adopt a Firehouse” program and was a facilitator for “Emotional Personal Protection” training for PWC Fire/Rescue department.

-Carol transitioned to the private sector in 2011 and worked as a psychotherapist with Kaiser Permanente providing behavioral health services to adult Kaiser Members.
-Services included psychotherapy evaluations, diagnostic assessments and treatment planning; individual and group therapy; telehealth services; functional assessments, in addition to risk assessments, crisis intervention and hospital prescreenings.
+Carol transitioned to the private sector in 2011 and worked as a psychotherapist with Kaiser Permanente, providing behavioral health services to adult patients.
+Services included psychotherapy evaluations, diagnostic assessments and treatment planning; individual and group therapy; telehealth services; functional assessments, risk assessments, crisis intervention and hospital prescreening.
+While at Kaiser she served as a member of Behavioral Health Department’s Unit Based Teams in order to improve quality of services and was also the Health and Safety Champion for the Burke Behavioral Health department.

 Education